• Skip to primary navigation

 • Contact Science Sparks

-Home » Early Years Science » Apple Bobbing – Halloween Game
+Home » Early Years Science » How does apple bobbing work?

-Apple bobbing is a traditional Halloween/Autumn game, with some interesting science behind it.
+Apple bobbing is a traditional Halloween/Autumn game with some interesting science and history behind it.

-We used a large container filled to near the top with water, I removed the stalk so it didn’t poke anyone in the face, and asked the children to try to pick up the apple with their teeth.
+We used a large container filled to near the top with water.
+I removed the stalks so they didn’t poke anyone in the face and asked the children to try to pick up the apple with their teeth.

 A metal tub filled with water and apples for Apple Bobbing.